sureshkamat/Technique/README.md

 - **View Users:**
   The Home dashboard displays a list of users with their details.

+- **Limit View:**
+  Click the "Limit View" options to change number of list in a single view.

 - **Add User:**
   Click the "Add" button to open the form and add a new user.